aleister1102/monsterinc/internal/reporter/README.md

 - Choose appropriate embedding strategy
 - Optimize assets for file size
 - Use CDN links for common libraries
 - Implement fallbacks for external dependencies

+## Monitoring

+Log messages indicate template selection reasoning:
+- `"Using client-side template due to number of diffs"`
+- `"Using client-side template due to large diff content size"`
+- `"Using client-side template for multi-part report"`

+## Backward Compatibility

+Existing workflows remain unchanged.
+All optimizations are transparent to end users.